Solar panel degradation: what to expect from your Perth system over 25 years

 - Older or lower-quality panels: 0.5–0.8%/year

-N-type TOPCon panels (Jinko Neo, Trina Vertex N, Canadian Solar HiKu series) are largely immune to LID because they don't use boron-doped silicon.
-Their initial output is more stable, and their long-term degradation is at the lower end (~0.3–0.4%/year).
+Jinko Neo, Trina Vertex N, and Canadian Solar HiKu N-type TOPCon panels largely avoid LID because they don't use boron-doped silicon.
+Initial output is more stable and long-term degradation sits at the lower end (~0.3–0.4%/year).

 Reading your performance warranty

-Performance warranties guarantee minimum output at a specific year:
+Performance warranties guarantee a minimum output at a specific year.
+Two tiers are common.

 Standard warranty structure: